-- Bills not being paid, a sudden lack of money, losing possessions, suddenly changing their will - Changes in routine, behaviour, appearance, finances or household (new people visiting or staying over, lots of new 'friends', lots more noise or rubbish than normal). - Cutting themselves off from established networks of friends/family and support, missing weekly activities. - Secretive internet or mobile phone use
+- Bills not being paid, a sudden lack of money, losing possessions, suddenly changing their will. - Changes in routine, behaviour, appearance, finances or household (new people visiting or staying over, lots of new "friends", lots more noise or rubbish than normal). - Cutting themselves off from established networks of friends/family and support, missing weekly activities. - Secretive internet or mobile phone use.

-Where can Hate Crime Occur - Hate crime can take place on social media, in the work place, in a e.g. local supermarket.
+Where can Hate Crime Occurs - Hate crime can take place on social media, in the work place or in the community; e.g. local supermarket.